neu-vi/ezflow/docs/tutorials/using.rst

     )
     flow = predictor("img1.png", "img2.png")

 Please refer to the API documentation for more details.
+Also, do check out out the other tutorials for details on how to use **EzFlow** to build custom models and how to train them using the training pipeline provided by the library.